Equality in Pony

 is verifies that the two items are the same.

 if None is None then // TRUE! // There is only 1 None so the identity is the same end let a = Foo("hi") let b = Foo("hi") if a is b then // NOPE.
 THIS IS FALSE end let c = a if a is c then // YUP!
 TRUE! end

-Equality by structure check in Pony is done via
+Structural equality checking in Pony is done via the infix operator

 class Foo let _a: String new create(a: String) => _a = a fun eq(that: box->Foo): Bool => this._a == that._a actor Main new create(e: Env) => let a = Foo("hi") let b = Foo("bye") let c = Foo("hi") if a == b then // won't print e.out.print("1") end if a == c then // will print e.out.print("2") end if a is c then // won't print e.out.print("3") end

 eq, you will inherit the default implementation that defines equal by value as being the same as by identity.